 Perfect for a yummy fall breakfast! 🎃🧡

-A few notes on these whole wheat pumpkin pancakes:
+Notes on whole wheat pumpkin pancakes:

 - I use white whole wheat flour, but you can also use regular whole wheat flour or even all-purpose flour instead.